 - (A) Fuel Lines On fuel injected systems, any flexible fuel lines must be either (i) metal braided hose with either crimped-on or reusable, threaded fittings, or (ii) reinforced rubber hose with some form of abrasion resistant protection with fuel line clamps per 3.5.3.7.
 Note: Hose clamps over metal braided hose will not be accepted. - (B) Fuel Rail The fuel rail on a fuel injection system must be securely attached to the engine cylinder block, cylinder head, or intake manifold with mechanical fasteners.
-This precludes the use of hose clamps, plastic ties, or safety wire.

-(C) Intake Manifold - On engines with fuel injection, the intake manifold must be securely attached to the engine block or cylinder head.
+This precludes the use of hose clamps, plastic ties, or safety wire. - (C) Intake Manifold On engines with fuel injection, the intake manifold must be securely attached to the engine block or cylinder head.

-3.5.3.9 Fuel System Location Requirements
+3.5.3.9 Air Intake and Fuel System Location Requirements

-In order to prevent hazards in the case of a roll-over or collision, all parts of the fuel storage and supply system, and all parts of the engine air and fuel control systems (including the throttle or carburetor, and the complete air intake system, including the air cleaner and any air boxes) must lie within the surface defined by the top of the roll bar and the outside edge of the four tires (see figure 8).
+All parts of the fuel storage and supply system, and all parts of the engine air and fuel control systems (including the throttle or carburetor, and the complete air intake system, including the air cleaner and any air boxes) must lie within the surface defined by the top of the roll bar and the outside edge of the four tires (see figure 8).